prashant18360/Server_Client_File_downloading/README.md

 e.
 Server sends the file to the client
 f.
 Clients stores it in its local drive
 g.
 Client closes the connection

+After you have successfully run the program, collect a wireshark trace at the client side and compute the following metrics

+a.
+How many TCP connections are made
+b.
+What is the port number of the server and what is that of the client
+c.
+How many packets are exchanged between client and server
+d.
+How much time is needed to download the file